Chart Color Schemes

 Seaford - Seaford Meadows ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Seaford Meadows, found in Seaford, had a population with 77.7% born in Australia, 89.9% being citizens, and 94.3% speaking English only at home.
-Christianity was the predominant religion, making up 33.0% of the population.
-Hinduism, however, was overrepresented compared to Greater Adelaide, comprising 0.5% versus 2.8%.
+Seaford Meadows, found in Seaford, had a population with 77.7% born in Australia, 89.9% as citizens, and 94.3% speaking English only at home.
+Christianity was the predominant religion, comprising 33.0%.
+Hinduism was underrepresented compared to Greater Adelaide, making up just 0.5% versus 2.8%.

 Frequently Asked Questions - Diversity